This is a story for small and mid-size businesses; the ones who have been around for at least 2 years.

 - An engaging photograph that represents your storyboard of your ideal client.

 - Copy for your ad.
 “Copy” is an advertising industry word that means “text.”
 You’ll need to write one sentence that describes your storyboard.
 This will be the first line (headline) of your story.
 Next, write one paragraph that describes something helpful, useful, or something about your business.

 With the advent of good cameras in our phones, everyone is a photographer.
-But, if you’re still hesitant, check out Unsplash for beautiful, free photographs.
+But, if you’re still hesitant, check out Unsplash for beautiful, free photographs or Envato for purchase stock photography (We’re not affiliated with either).
 Just type in a search term or two.
 Select a photograph.
 Then download it to your computer.

 If you need help writing your story and your headline, you’re invited to subscribe to my List by clicking HERE.